-The Frank K. Lorenz Scholarship, established by editor emeritus of the Hamilton Alumni Review and College archivist Frank K. Lorenz, is awarded to graduates of New York State high schools, with preference given to students from rural areas.
+The Frank K. Lorenz Scholarship, established by Editor Emeritus of the Alumni Review Frank K. Lorenz, is awarded to graduates of New York State high schools, with preference given to students from rural areas.

 The Edward C. and Elizabeth S. Martin Memorial Scholarship, established by the will of Elizabeth Martin, widow of Edward Martin, Class of 1927, is awarded to deserving students from Oneida County, N.Y., who have demonstrated outstanding academic achievement and extracurricular involvement.